Od1nB/ProjectBlockchain/README.md

 Try to answer the following questions with your experiments:
-1. - How do uncles improve the fairness of the blockchain?
+1. -How do uncles improve the fairness of the blockchain?
 For this, you should compare the outcome of miners with and without uncles.
-2. - What is the impact of uncles on selfish mining?
+2. -What is the impact of uncles on selfish mining?
 Is selfish mining more profitable with uncles?
-3. - What does it mean in this model for the selfish mining attack to be profitable?
+3. -What does it mean in this model for the selfish mining attack to be profitable?